 One of the world’s biggest private equity firms is pushing its real estate bets into the fantasy world, as recently filed documents show that Blackstone is in the process of buying a Singapore building based on George Lucas’ Star Wars movies.

-The Manhattan based firm is offering to pay S$178.5 million ($135 million) to purchase 1 Fusionopolis Link, better known as the Sandcrawler Building, from a unit of Lucasfilm, according to sources familiar with the deal, which was first reported by Bloomberg.
+The Manhattan based firm is offering to pay S$175.8 million ($133 million) to purchase 1 Fusionopolis Link, better known as the Sandcrawler Building, from a unit of Lucasfilm, according to sources familiar with the deal, which was first reported by Bloomberg.

-The eight-storey building is located close to the University of Singapore in the One North tech park, and is designed to look like the Sandcrawler, a tank-treaded fortress where Luke Skywalker purchased R2D2 in the original Star Wars film.
+The eight-storey office block is located close to the University of Singapore in the One North tech park, and is designed to look like the Sandcrawler, a tank-treaded fortress where Luke Skywalker purchased R2D2 in the original Star Wars film.

 Despite its fantasy world connections, Blackstone’s pending purchase of the building fits the firm’s practice of investing in suburban business park properties in Asia, as rising asset values continue to squeeze yields for office buildings in central business districts.
 One North, which is home to a host of biomedical and other tech firms, has been promoted by the government as the city’s hub for global tech giants.

 Blackstone’s deal to purchase the 22,500 square metre (242,188 square foot) asset is still pending approval by Singapore’s Jurong Town Corporation, which serves as the government’s regulator of industrial development.
 At the reported compensation, the Manhattan-based firm would be paying the equivalent of S$726 per square foot for the asset.
 CBRE is said to have brokered the deal, including introducing Blackstone as the buyer.